Lake Nakuru National Park

 The ecosystem support over 450 bird species, over 56 different mammal species, including 4 of the big 5

 (lions, rhinos, buffalo, and leopards).
-Other Mammals include; giraffes, monkeys, warthogs, cheetahs, hyenas, wildebeest, black-and-white colobus monkey, Vervet monkeys, and Olive Baboons, among others.
+Other Mammals include; giraffes, monkeys, warthogs, cheetahs, hyenas, wildebeest, black-and-white colobus monkeys, Vervet monkeys, and Olive Baboons.
 Also, Pythons can be traced from time to time.

-The park is the second-best in Kenya for bird viewing, closely behind arabuko sokoke National Park, which is the most popular in Africa for bird and butterfly viewing.
+The Park is the second-best in Kenya for bird viewing, closely behind arabuko Sokoke National Park, the most popular in Africa for bird and butterfly viewing.

 Over 70 southern white rhinos, a good number of Rothschild’s giraffe, and more than 25 eastern black rhinoceros, one of the largest concentrations in the country, are hosted here.